mjsiers/northstar-township-web/docs/voting/README.md

 Voting for Town Election
 ------------------------
 The 2021 Town Board Election will be held in-person at the Town Hall on 3/9/2021 from 5pm - 8pm.
-The election is for one Supervisor positon with the following candidate(s) on the ballot.
+The election is for one Supervisor position with the following candidate(s) on the ballot.
 - Richard Dillion
 - Write-in Candidate(s)